johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - History (available in Microsoft Edge version 88 or later)

 > [!NOTE]
-> Additional device connectivity and configuration data (such as device name, device make,  and device model) is uploaded to support sync functionality.
+> Additional device connectivity and configuration data (such as device name, device make,  and device model) are uploaded to support sync functionality.

 ### Sync functionality and user sync configuration